jakobnissen/samstrip/README.md

 $ cat in | samstrip --keep NM AS rl > out # keep tags 'NM', 'AS', 'rl'
 $ cat in | samstrip --keep > out # do not keep any tags
 ```
+* `--remove`: Same as `--keep`, but only remove the given tags.
+If an empty list of tags is passed,
+  don't remove any tags.
+Incompatible with `--keep`.